Skip to main content Skip to main menu Skip to footer

 Climate protection programmes

-The EU has decided to reduce greenhouse gas emissions by at least 20 percent below 1990 levels in the run-up to 2020.
+The EU has committed to reducing greenhouse gas emissions by at least 55 percent below 1990 levels by 2030.
 This applies to carbon dioxide as well as to fluorinated greenhouse gases (F-gases).
-To this end, Germany will need to cut its emissions of all greenhouse gases by 14 percent relative to 2005 levels in the run-up to 2020.
+The Federal Climate Protection Act sets out the greenhouse gas reduction targets for Germany: by 2030, emissions of all greenhouse gases are to be reduced by at least 65 percent compared to 1990 levels, and net greenhouse gas neutrality is to be achieved by 2045.
 Hence reports on fluorinated greenhouse gas emissions no longer constitute a merely voluntary status-description measure, but are a climate control instrument.

 Reporting obligations